-Nursing Staff - A registered nurse (RN) will care for you throughout your hospital stay.
-Your nurse will make sure you receive appropriate medications, medical treatments, and tests ordered by your physicians.
-Your nurse will
+Nursing staff - A registered nurse (RN) will care for you throughout your hospital stay.
+Your nurse will make sure you receive appropriate medications, medical treatments, and tests

 Patient Care Assistant (PCA) - This assistant will help your nurse provide your daily care.
 He or she may help with bathing, taking vital signs, walking on the unit, and transporting you to and from tests.